Germany's DAX outperforms European shares after strong data

 Miners tracked a rally in metals prices after China’s August trade data showed copper imports holding steady despite signs of a broader struggle for growth.
 Overall, China’s imports shrank far more than expected in August, falling for a 10th straight month.

-“We upgrade ... on attractive valuation and solid capital,” analysts at JP Morgan said in a note, adding that Commerzbank’s domestic exposure made it one of their top picks in the sector.
+“We upgrade ... on attractive valuation and solid capital post our harmonization exercise,” analysts at JP Morgan said in a note, adding that Commerzbank’s domestic exposure made it one of their top picks in the sector.